coreinfrastructure/best-practices-badge/doc/design.md

 options that have different trade-offs, so that together those choices will efficiently meet requirements.
-As explained in [You Are Not Google](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb), "if you’re using a technology that originated at a large company, but your use case is very different, it’s unlikely that you arrived there deliberately... what’s important is that you actually use the right tool for the job."
+As explained in [You Are Not Google](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb), "if you're using a technology that originated at a large company, but your use case is very different, it's unlikely that you arrived there deliberately... what's important is that you actually use the right tool for the job."
 This document describes our key choices.

 ## High-level architecture